Icinga/icinga2/doc/6-distributed-monitoring.md

 Then validate the configuration on the master node and restart Icinga 2.

-**Note**: Host/Service objects must not be put into a global zone.
-The configuration validation will throw an error.
+> **Tip**
+>
+> You can copy the example configuration files located in `/etc/icinga2/conf.d`
+> into your global zone.

+Example:

+    [root@icinga2-master1.localdomain /]# cd /etc/icinga2/conf.d
+    [root@icinga2-master1.localdomain /etc/icinga2/conf.d]# cp {commands,downtimes,groups,notifications,templates,timeperiods,users}.conf /etc/icinga2/zones.d/global-templates

 ### <a id="distributed-monitoring-health-checks"></a> Health Checks

-In case of network failures or any other problem your monitoring could either have late check results or just send out mass alarms for unknown checks.
+In case of network failures or other problems, your monitoring might either have late check results or just send out mass alarms for unknown checks.

-In order to minimize the problems caused by this you should configure additional health checks.
+In order to minimize the problems caused by this, you should configure additional health checks.

-The `cluster` check will check if all endpoints in the current zone and the directly connected zones are working properly.
+The `cluster` check, for example, will check if all endpoints in the current zone and the directly connected zones are working properly:

     object Service "cluster" {
         check_command = "cluster"